appsec-sean/security_trm.js/README.md

 Created by Sean Whiteley (sean@appsec.org.uk)

-Uses a JavaScript-optimised version of the SHA-1 Reference Implementation (not perfect, by any means)
+Uses my own JavaScript-optimised version of the SHA-1 Reference Implementation (not perfect, by any means)

 See http://dx.doi.org/10.6028/NIST.FIPS.180-4
 #####